Logiqx/gps-details/docs/devices/coros/firmware/README.md

 However, unique to the COROS is the temporal offset issue on the APEX 2, APEX 2 Pro, VERTIX 2 which causes [fantasy alphas](../alpha/README.md).

-Owners of an APEX Pro or VERTIX with firmware 3.050x.0 (released Aug 2024) are encouraged to [downgrade](downgrade.md) to 3.0309.0.
+Owners of an APEX Pro or VERTIX with firmware 3.050x.0 (released Aug 2024) are advised to [downgrade](3.0309.0/install.md) to the 3.0309.0 firmware.

 |                                |  APEX Pro  |   VERTIX   |   APEX 2   | APEX 2 Pro |  VERTIX 2  |